An Explainable Deep-learning Model of Proton Auroras on Mars: Discussion

+We find a slow decrease in SHAPs and, therefore the modeled ${\rm Ly-\alpha}$ enhancements between the peak altitudes, with increasing total in-situ magnetic field within the thermosphere.
+A modeling study by \cite{GERARD2019266} suggested that strong horizontal induced magnetic fields decrease the proton aurora emission intensities.
+We, however, do not find a strong dependence on the orientation of the thermosphere magnetic field.
+Yet, from Appendix Figure~\ref{fig:shapGr2}, slightly vertically outward (${\rm \theta_{TH} \sim 30\degree}$) and westward (${\rm \phi_{TH} \sim 180\degree}$) orientations appear to favour the modeled ${\rm Ly-\alpha}$ enhancements.
+The in-situ measurements in the magnetosheath region do not yield significant SHAP value contributions or patterns.

-The SHAP value analysis solidifies previously known patterns and also uncovers new yet expected relationships that are not directly observed in the data (e.g. IMF orientation, see \citet{Hughes2021T}).
-However, we emphasize that the obtained SHAP values are highly sensitive to the inputs and biases in the training data and therefore the correlations yielded may not be robust.
-Here, ${\rm L_s}$ and SZA are the most important contributors, although they are not primary physical processes, rather only a proxy for conditions within which the interaction of solar wind with Mars is more prominent.
-Exclusion of these inputs, as well as solar wind inputs, may help the ANN learn subtle correlations of magnetosheath and thermosphere solar wind protons, magnetic fields, and crustal fields with the proton aurora occurrences.
+The SHAP value analysis solidifies previously known patterns and also uncovers trends that are not directly observed in the data.
+In the light of the biases identified in the training data, a further analysis and scrutiny is required to verify and establish the relationships presented by the ANN model and SHAP analysis. ${\rm L_s}$ and SZA are the most important contributors, however, they are not primary physical processes, rather only a proxy for conditions during which the interaction of solar wind with Mars is more prominent.
+Moreover, the magnetosheath and thermosphere in-situ proton measurements are expected to be strongly correlated to the solar wind measurements.
+Thus, exclusion of ${\rm L_s}$ and SZA, as well as the solar wind measurement inputs, may help the ANN learn subtle correlations of magnetosheath and thermosphere protons, magnetic fields, and crustal fields with the proton aurora occurrences.
 Training data free of the aforementioned biases is a pre-requirement to obtain robust statistical results from such an exercise.
 We defer these improvements to future work.
 An improved ANN model, for the Ly-$\alpha$ intensities or other related phenomena (e.g. ion loss \citet{Fei2023}), can thus be reliably used to simulate, characterise, and model varied Mars--Solar wind interactions for hand-tailored input conditions.
-Under the paradigm of Physics Informed Neural Networks (PINNs), ANNs can be modelled to explicitly include the known physical processes, further improving their reliability.
-Such ANN models, once trained, are considerably inexpensive compared to the traditional numerical models and simulations.
+Under the paradigm of Physics Informed Neural Networks (PINNs), ANNs can be modeled to explicitly include the known physical processes, further improving their applicability.
+ANN models, once trained, are considerably inexpensive compared to the traditional numerical models and simulations.
 Plethora of Mars' magnetosphere, solar wind and atmosphere data available from past and current missions can thus be leveraged using the ever-advancing ML technology, for understanding the dynamics of Mars' magnetosphere and uncovering the mechanisms of the historical loss of Mars' atmosphere.